top of page

 1992 Commissioned to create a work for the Wellington Arts Festival I made A4, Adam and Eve Revisited with dancers Kilda Northcott (as Lilith), Mark Baldwin (as the snake), Felicity Molloy (as the apple), Helen Winchester (as Eve) and Peter Sears (as Adam).
 This was recreated in 1994 for the Taranaki Arts Festival.

-1995 I was keen to further explore my contemporary ballet language so I made Dust in the Air, (with four fabulous dancers - Helaina Keeley, Raewyn Hill, Geordan Wilcox, Liz Kirk) and this led to setting up Auckland Dance Company in 1996 with our first work being Giselle, On Another Planet
+1994 I was keen to further explore my contemporary ballet language so I made Dust in the Air, with myself plus four fabulous dancers - Helaina Keeley, Raewyn Hill, Geordan Wilcox, Liz Kirk.
+Jonathan Besser playing live on piano.

 1997 ADC continued with events such as a commissioned work for the first WOMAD at Western Springs Park with a cast of 30 dancers and 2 bands - Te Vaka and Jonathan Besser’s band.